bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mccrea.md

 title: Mccrea, William Hunter
 born: 1904
 died: 1999
-keywords: William Hunter McCrea, English, Astronomy, Math, Big Bang, University of St Andrews, Royal Society of Edinburgh
+keywords: william mccrea,mccrea
-description: William Hunter McCrea was an English Astronomer & Maths scholar whose research led to the Big Bang theory.
-He studied at University of St Andrews & Royal Society of Edinburgh, writing a textbook & being President of the London Mathematical Society.
+description: William Hunter McCrea was an English astronomer and mathematician whose research on the composition of the Sun and on star formation led to the development of the big bang theory.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---